sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">This will take you to a screen with a QR code and a list of “safety numbers.”
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">This will take you to a screen with a QR code and a list of “safety numbers.”
 This code will be unique for every contact.
 Have your contact navigate to the corresponding screen for their conversation with you, so they have a QR code displayed on their screen as well.</span>
 		       </div>
 		     </div>